gonetz/GLideN64/projects/cmake/Readme.txt

 -DNOHQ=On - optional parameter. set to build without realtime texture enhancer library (GLideNHQ).
 -DUSE_SYSTEM_LIBS=On - optional parameter. set to use system provided libraries for libpng and zlib.
 -DMUPENPLUSAPI=On - required parameter. currently cmake build works only for mupen64plus version of the plugin.
+-DODROID=On - set if you need to build on an Odroid board.
+-DVERO4K=On - set if you need to build on the OSMC Vero4k.